 Spurs are created by cutting all side branches on the lateral arms to two buds in late winter.
 Two new shoots grow on the spur you leave, and each produces a cluster of fruit.

 - Third dormant season: Remove all shoots from the vertical trunk.
 Choose the strongest side shoots on horizontal branches and cut to two buds.
-Remove weak shoots at the base, spacing a spur, cut to two buds, every 6" to 10".
+Remove weak shoots at the base, spacing a spur, cut to two buds, every 6 to 10 inches.

 Cane pruning involves pruning annually to remove all growth except two whole canes from the previous growing season and two other canes each cut back to a spur with two buds.
 The whole canes will produce fruiting shoots for next season and the spurs will form replacement canes for the following season.
 On a two-wire trellis, follow this procedure for both wires.